rtm/upward/README.md

 Other features include:

- 1. Upwardable template strings, which auto-update to reflect changes to upwardable placeholders
+ 1. **Upwardable template strings**, which auto-update to reflect changes to upwardable placeholders

- 1. Routines such as `UpText` which create DOM elements based on upwardables, and thus auto-update themselves
+ 1. Routines such as `UpElement` and `UpText` which create DOM nodes based on upwardables, and thus auto-update themselves

- 1. A broad selection of upward-aware data manipulation functions such as `map`.
+ 1. A broad selection of upward-aware **data manipulation functions** such as `map`.

- 1. APIs for defining CSS, which are also upward-aware and thus dynamically changeable
+ 1. APIs for defining **CSS**, which are also upward-aware and thus dynamically changeable

- 1. Utilities such as timers.
+ 1. **Utilities** such as timers.

 ### Project status